 Without a pulse

-I only recently discovered my love for tactics-heavy games recently; Sniper Elite V2 looked then appeared to be the perfect game to satisfy my niche obsession.
+I only discovered my love for tactics-heavy games recently; Sniper Elite V2 looked then appeared to be the perfect game to satisfy my niche obsession.

 It looks surprisingly pretty — most likely due to the mix of texture-detail and lighting.
 My first impressions were further strengthened by the tutorial missions.
 Right off the gate, I was taught to booby-trap an enemy soldier's body with a land mine — killing any curious Nazi.
 The game was going well until I realized how linear it really is.
 I was set to ambush a convoy by planting explosive charges on some parked vehicles.
 I then was instructed to head to a vantage point where I could remotely detonate the charges with a sniper shot.
 Sure enough, it was very effective at disrupting and dealing with some of the convoy; however, it didn't feel rewarding at all because I didn't think of it.
 Rather the game itself told me to explicitly carry out these actions.
 More so, the convoy is not a moving and breathing entity within the world; it was set to come exactly after a timer expired upon completing an objective.